XiaoLiu-git/ToLearnOrNotToLearn/README.md

     Data preparing:

-    (If you have already run the fourth experiment data, you can reuse it.)
+    (If you have already run the fourth experiment data, you can reuse it.
+Here we only see the conventional training part.)
     ```bash
     python run_double_training.py --save_path=./result/first/
     ```
+    Visualization:

+    Run all the code in ```visualize_first_fourth_experiment.ipynb``` to get exp1_threshold_100.svg and exp1_improvement_100.svg.
+(You can also get the figures for the fourth experiment.)

 2. Second Experiment